 Toyota remains amazing because it has become one of the largest automakers in the world, and it boasts the profitability of a premium boutique such as BMW.
 It has done so in a completely closed market in the Porter sense.
 Many people who see in Toyota a beacon of operational excellence miss the larger picture, which is how disruptive Toyota has been throughout its history:

 - Flexibility.
 In the fifties and sixties, the Ministry of International Trade and Industry (MITI) thought that each Japanese automaker should focus on a narrow segment, to build up the national auto market.
-Instead, the key players threw themselves into a headlong competitive race by offering customers wider lineups and frequent product renewal -- a race that helped Toyota become dominant in Japan through its innovative use of flexibility: building several models on the same lines to maximize every square each of capital.
+Instead, the key players threw themselves into a headlong competitive race by offering customers wider lineups and frequent product renewal -- a race that helped Toyota become dominant in Japan through its innovative use of flexibility: building several models on the same lines to maximize every square inch of capital.

 - Quality.
 Having failed in its first attempt to attack the U.S. market, Toyota returned in the eighties with a vengeance by offering small cars at much higher quality, “free” options, and best buy in the category price.
 They attacked the lower segments and the U.S. automakers retreated.
 Then Toyota moved into the mid-range segments, and the automakers retreated, arguing that all the money was in SUVs and pickup trucks.
 Then Toyota released the Lexus to cap the luxury markets.
 Sale by sale, car by car, Toyota established itself as a dominant player in the world’s top market, just as it was progressing across the globe.